Athletics Academic Advising

 Community Service is an important part of a DePaul education and a component of the NCAA CHAMPS/Life Skills Program.
 Dave Corzine, the Special Assistant to the Director of Athletics for Community Outreach, along with AAA, coordinates, advertises and tracks the community service activities of student-athletes.
 All student-athletes are required to participate in one community service event each quarter.
 During the past year, student-athletes have volunteered for the Kids Golf Foundation, Misericordia, the Sheffield Garden Walk, PAWS, CASA, and Special Olympics, to name just a few, as well as hosted hundreds of Chicago Public School children on campus for DePaul Athletics' Field Trip Days.

-In addition to the above services, AAA often provides referrals to other campus resources such as University Counseling, University Ministry, Productive Learning Strategies (PLuS), etc. These referrals are based on the individual needs of each student-athlete in consultation with coaches and athletic administrators.
+In addition to the above services, AAA often provides referrals to other campus resources such as University Counseling, University Ministry, Center for Students with Disabilities, etc. These referrals are based on the individual needs of each student-athlete in consultation with coaches and athletic administrators.